 |

-LOOKING FOR A GALLERIST, series
+LOOKING FOR A GALLERIST

-of 20 photographs, 35.7 x 25.7 cm, 2010
+(NEW YORK), series of 20 photographs, 35.7 x 25.7 cm, 2010

 photos